lambder/Clojure-MacOSX/README.markdown

 Staying up to date
 ------------------

-To keep your Clojure installation current, you can update all packages like this:
+Once you have a local checkout of ClojureX, it's easy to keep your Clojure installation up to date:

     $ cd clojure
+    $ cd <submodule you want to update>
-    $ git submodules update
+    $ git pull origin master

-If there were any updates to clojure, clojure-contrib or jline you will have to rebuild them:
+If there were any updates to clojure, clojure-contrib or jline you will have to rebuild them like this:

     $ ant